m7a/lo-maenmpc/README.md

 arrive in bad quality already, it may not make any difference and you could safely remove this option to let MPD do the resampling in an on-line fashion.

-When no conversion is needed, the file extension may also stay unchanged and the podcast file name should then be changed to `podcast.mp3` in the example here.
+When no conversion is needed, the file extension must also stay unchanged and the podcast file name should then be changed to e.g. `podcast.mp3`.

 ### Section `kernel`